Chart Color Schemes

 Woodville - Cheltenham features high concentrations of group households and lone person households, with a higher-than-average median household size

-Family households account for 65.5% of all households, consisting of 28.8% couples with children, 22.0% couples without children, and 12.8% single parent families.
+Family households account for 65.5% of all households, including 28.8% couples with children, 22.0% couples without children, and 12.8% single parent families.
 Non-family households make up the remaining 34.5%, with lone person households at 30.0% and group households comprising 4.5%.
-The median household size is 2.5 people, which is larger than the Greater Adelaide average of 2.4 people.
+The median household size is 2.5 people, which is larger than the Greater Adelaide average of 2.4.

 Frequently Asked Questions - Households